-On August 26, two days following again, there then came the final formality of his enlistment: attestation.
-At that time he pledged his allegiance to the reigning monarch, George V, at which moment William Elliott thereupon became...a soldier of the King.
+It was then apparently to be only a matter of hours before there came the final formality of his enlistment: attestation.
+On that same July 24 and at the same CLB Armoury on Harvey Road he pledged his allegiance to the reigning monarch, George V, at which moment Charles Angus Mesher thus became...a soldier of the King.

-A further and more lengthy waiting-period was now in store for the recruits of this draft, designated as 'G' Company, before it was to depart from Newfoundland for...overseas service.
+An extended waiting-period was now in store for the recruits of this draft, it to be designated as 'G' Company, before they were eventually to depart from Newfoundland for...overseas service.

-Private Elliott, Regimental Number 1786, was not to be called upon until October 27, after a period of nine weeks less a day.
-Where he was to spend this intervening time appears not to have been recorded although he may possibly have returned to work, and perhaps even travelled back to his family and friends at his home at Norris Arm in the District of Twillingate - all of which is, however, only speculation.
+Private Mesher, Regimental Number 1727, was not to be again called upon until October 27, after an interval of fourteen weeks less three days.
+Where he was to spend this intervening time appears not to have been recorded and it is difficult to speculate what he did, since both his work and his residence - not to forget his near family - were at the time in Labrador which was not even yet a part of Newfoundland.

-On the above-mentioned October 27, 'G' Company left St. John's by train to cross the island to Port aux Basques, the other passengers on board reportedly having included several naval reservists and also some German prisoners-of-war.
+On the above-cited date of October 27, 'G' Company left St. John's by train to cross the island to Port aux Basques, the other passengers on board reportedly having included several naval reservists and also some German prisoners-of-war.
 The contingent then traversed the Gulf of St. Lawrence by ferry - documented as having been the Kyle - and afterwards proceeded again by train from North Sydney as far as Québec City.